In sharp contrast with their anti-ESG/DEI rhetoric, state officials remain silent on millions of dollars flowing to “woke” Mercer

 • Mercer’s involvement in state affairs extends beyond consulting, as they were also employed in conducting an executive compensation analysis for the interim president of New College of Florida, leading to a significant increase in the hiree’s salary compared to the previous president.

-Despite persistent “anti-woke” messaging espoused by Gov. Ron DeSantis, Chief Financial Officer Jimmy Patronis, and many of Florida’s most powerful Republican elected officials, the state agencies under their control have engaged in dozens of contracts with Mercer, a consulting group that is aligned with diversity, equity, and inclusivity (DEI) initiatives and environmental, social, and corporate governance (ESG) principles.
+Despite persistent “anti-woke” messaging from Gov. Ron DeSantis, Chief Financial Officer Jimmy Patronis, and other Florida Republican officials, state agencies under their control have engaged in dozens of contracts with Mercer.
+The consulting group remains aligned with DEI and ESG principles, seemingly at odds with the state’s ideological stance.

-Mercer, despite its affinity for DEI and ESG principles, it turns out, is firmly woven into the very fabric of Florida’s state government, and nobody in state government wants to acknowledge it.
-Several state agencies, including the Department of Health (DoH), the Department of Management Services (DMS), and the Department of Chidren and Families (DCF) have entered into at least 64 contracts with Mercer for consulting, actuarial, and governmental relations services across the past decade.
+Mercer, despite its strong commitment to DEI and ESG principles, has become deeply embedded in Florida’s state government—something state officials have been reluctant to publicly acknowledge.
+Several agencies, including the Department of Health (DOH), the Department of Management Services (DMS), and the Department of Children and Families (DCF), have entered into contracts with Mercer over the past ten years, dating as far back as 2010.

-Documents provided to The Capitolist reveal that under DeSantis’ administration, Mercer was recently granted a $1 million no-bid contract with the Department of Children and Families to create a financial plan supporting a statewide network of assistance for at-risk children.
-The document states that the no-bid contract was issued in December 2021.
+Documents obtained by The Capitolist reveal that Mercer was recently awarded a $1 million no-bid contract under DeSantis’ administration.
+The contract, issued in December 2021, was for creating a financial plan to support a statewide network of assistance for at-risk children.

-Mercer and its parent company Marsh McLennan aren’t in the crosshairs, however.
-Both are public-facing regarding their adoption of DEI and ESG standards, with the latter claiming it has used ESG strategies since 2008.
+However, neither Mercer nor its parent company, Marsh McLennan, have faced similar scrutiny.
+Both firms are open about their adoption of DEI and ESG standards, with Marsh McLennan publicly stating that it has incorporated ESG strategies since 2008.

 “ESG is fundamental to our identity and the way we show up for our clients and the communities we impact,” states Marsh McLennan’s website.
 “We have formally integrated environmental, social, and governance factors into our decision-making processes since 2008, and believe that transparent and consistent disclosure enables better-informed business and investment decisions.”

-But the DeSantis Administration isn’t the first to bring Mercer in as a consultant.
-On May 17, 2017, under Gov. Rick Scott’s administration, Mercer was contracted by the state for $9 million to provide a fiscal evaluation of a Department of Health (DOH) Children’s Medical Services Managed Care Plan.
-The contract initially had a termination date of June 30, 2020.
-However, under DeSantis, DOH twice extended the contract, first through June 30, 2023, and then again through September 30, 2023.
+But the DeSantis administration wasn’t the first to bring Mercer into state government.
+Under Gov. Rick Scott, on May 17, 2017, Mercer was contracted for $9 million to provide a fiscal evaluation of the Department of Health’s Children’s Medical Services Managed Care Plan.
+The contract was originally set to terminate on June 30, 2020, but was extended twice under DeSantis’ leadership, most recently through September 30, 2023.

-Under that contract, the state has paid Mercer, at minimum, $853,000 per Fiscal Year since 2017, with total payouts reaching as high as $1.6 million under DeSanits’ time in office.
-Payments have been registered as recently as June, when the DoH paid Mercer $107,854.
+Under this contract, Mercer has received at least $853,000 per fiscal year since 2017, with total payments reaching as high as $1.6 million during DeSantis’ time in office.
+The most recent payment was made in June, when DOH paid Mercer $107,854.

 Another contract worth $441,470 was initiated on March 23, 2023 to conduct a performance and compliance audit of the state Pharmacy Benefit Manager, Preferred Provider Organization, and Health Maintenance Organization plans.
 The contract ended on June 30, with the most recent documented payment taking place on April 27.

-Other recent agreements include a $339,780 contract entered into by DCF on February 3, 2023 for actuarial audits and a $275,000 actuarial services order authorized by the DoH on January 26, 2023.
-Worth noting is that a majority of the 64 contracts were initiated before DeSantis took office in 2018, dating as far back as 2010.
+Other recent agreements include a $339,780 contract with DCF on February 3, 2023, for actuarial audits and a $275,000 actuarial services order authorized by the DOH on January 26, 2023.
+A majority of the 64 contracts were initiated before DeSantis took office, stretching back to 2010.

-Both the Executive Office of the Governor and the Office of the state Chief Financial Officer told The Capitolist the matter was being looked into, but no further information was provided.
+Both the Executive Office of the Governor and the Office of the Chief Financial Officer informed The Capitolist that the matter was under review but provided no further details.

-Notably, Mercer was also involved in the search for New College of Florida’s interim president to conduct an executive compensation analysis underpinning the salary for the school’s new interim president.
-According to university documentation, DeSantis-appointed Chair of the Search Committee Matthew Spalding selected Mercer to conduct the analysis.
+Notably, Mercer was also involved in selecting New College of Florida’s interim president, conducting an executive compensation analysis.
+According to university documents, Matthew Spalding, the DeSantis-appointed Chair of the Search Committee, selected Mercer for the analysis.

-In its study, Mercer examined 13 institutions similar to New College to compare the salaries of their presidents and presented its findings to the university’s presidential search committee.
-Based on Mercer’s findings, it was recommended that the base salary range be set between $487,110 and $867,777, with a total compensation package between $893,641 and $1,547,324.
+Mercer compared the salaries of presidents from 13 similar institutions and presented its findings to the university’s presidential search committee.
+Based on Mercer’s analysis, it was recommended that the base salary range be set between $487,110 and $867,777, with total compensation ranging from $893,641 to $1,547,324.

-The eventual hiree, former state Board of Education Commissioner Richard Corcoran, was granted a salary of $699,000 annually, alongside $84,000 in housing allowance.
-The Tampa Bay Times further reported that Corcoran’s contract included a $12,000 automobile stipend and an annual retirement supplement of $104,850.
+The eventual hire, former state Board of Education Commissioner Richard Corcoran, was awarded an annual salary of $699,000, alongside an $84,000 housing allowance.
+The Tampa Bay Times reported that Corcoran’s contract also included a $12,000 automobile stipend and a $104,850 annual retirement supplement.

-For comparison, Ben Sasse, the former U.S. Senator now serving as the University of Florida’s President, earns a salary of $1 million per year.
+For comparison, Ben Sasse, the former U.S. Senator now serving as the University of Florida’s president, earns $1 million per year.
 New College did not respond to inquiries regarding Mercer’s contract.

 2 Comments